 Similarly, in personal finances, a holistic approach means not just aiming for one goal or challenge — buying a house, for instance — but also providing for other needs — like paying the bills or saving for retirement.
 It means managing your finances for the big picture — short- and long-term goals combined — rather than just going day to day or ignoring distant future needs.

 But many people don’t do that, according to MassMutual research.
-For instance:

 - Just 1 in 4 American families have set aside enough money to cover even 6 months of expenses.